ProgVal/nightowls/README.md

 <!-- This Book is still a work in progress, if you are reading via [the Github repository](https://github.com/Swizec/nightowls), that's wonderful!
 Make sure to give me your feedback, Github Issues exist for a reason. -->

-Ce livre est encore un travail en cours, si vous lisez ça via le [dépôt GitHub](https://github.com/Swizec/nightowls), c'est merveilleux !
+Ce livre est encore un travail en cours, si vous lisez ça via le [dépôt GitHub](https://github.com/Swizec/nightowls), c’est merveilleux !
 Assurez vous de me donner votre avis, les tickets GitHub existent pour une raison.

 <!-- If you're already reading via purchased pdf, that's _awesome_ and you should feel good.
 Thanks for supporting this project :) -->

-Si vous lisez via le pdf acheté, c'est _génial_ et vous devriez vous sentir bien.
+Si vous lisez via le pdf acheté, c’est _génial_ et vous devriez vous sentir bien.
 Merci de supporter ce projet :)

 <!-- I am calling this version 0.3.
 The most interesting section right now is **About flow**, with **Working with programmers** coming in as a close second. **Why programmers work at night** contains some interesting science about intelligence, creativity and sleeping habits, plus a bit of cool trivia if you're too young to remember hacking history. -->